woocommerce/qit-documentation/docs/intro.md

 ## Requirements

-- **WooCommerce.com Partner Developer Account:** You must have at least one extension listed on the WooCommerce.com Marketplace to access QIT.
+- **Woocommerce.com partner developer account:** You must have at least one extension listed on the WooCommerce.com Marketplace to access QIT.
-- **PHP 7.2.5+ and Composer:** Required if you plan to use QIT locally via the CLI.
+- **PHP 7.2.5+ and composer:** Required if you plan to use QIT locally via the CLI.

 ## Quick start guide